 Not to mention breeding antibiotic resistance that could spread to the rest of the population.

 But I wonder about parasites, too.
 Maybe the foreign invaders that the white blood cells see in a PANS patient are strep bacteria, as some doctors have suggested… or maybe they are a virus or parasite that we just haven’t looked hard enough to find yet?

-, “The clearest and most common characteristic was rapid onset: A kid could be himself one day and a stranger the next. “
+According to the article, “The clearest and most common characteristic was rapid onset: A kid could be himself one day and a stranger the next. “

 One day everything is normal, and then we get infected by something and everything changes almost overnight.
 This is a clear indication of a new infection in the body!